 To understand how disgusting and despicable the first story above is, it is necessary for you to watch the video below.
 Pay special attention to the taller girl in the fur-lined parka who at about four minutes keeps looking at the camera-person (whom I think is also a girl) and aggressively and repeatedly asking, “Why are you shaking so?
 Why are you shaking so?”
 The reason is obvious.
 The girl filming is one the conservative students, and she is justifiably frightened.
 The taller girl, hostile and irrationally angry because a conservative dared to advocate opinions she doesn’t like, is clearly being physically threatening.
 As are all of her leftist compatriots.

-The response of the administration to this atrocious behavior was even more vile, essentially endorsing the actions of the mob:
+The response of the college administration to this atrocious behavior was even more vile, essentially endorsing the actions of the mob:

 On Monday, November 18, Vice President for Student Affairs Brian Rose released a statement.
 He said the College Republicans and Turning Point USA did not have official permission to be tabling that day, that they twice refused to leave, and that their messaging and actions were “provocative.”